 Automotive Sales Have Changed, Have You?

-Access to information, technology, and the internet have completely upended the automotive industry – and that’s a good thing for both consumers and dealers – but if you’re still playing the game the old way you risk doing serious harm to your business, not to mention wasting your ad spend.
+Access to information, technology, and the internet has completely upended the automotive industry – and that’s a good thing for both consumers and dealers – but if you’re still playing the game the old way you risk doing serious harm to your business, not to mention wasting your ad spend.
 Luckily, PIN Business Network’s automotive expert and veteran dealership liaison Aaron Wood has offered some of his insights on the 4 types of customers, which type you should try to attract, and how you can attract them.

-In his video series, he begins by establishing the 4 types as: the cheap customer, the difficult customer, the sophisticated customer, and the affluent customer.
+In his video series, he begins by establishing the 4 types as the cheap customer, the difficult customer, the sophisticated customer, and the affluent customer.
 As you might imagine, the cheap customer is driven primarily by numbers and is less invested in the experience.
 The difficult customer is the person that comes to the dealer with a negative attitude about the whole experience.
 The sophisticated customer is the buyer who has done their research and is looking for a dealer to connect them with the product, and the affluent customer is a well-to-do customer looking to make an emotional purchase.

 Of the 4 types, the most desirable is the sophisticated buyer followed by the affluent buyer.
 Why?
 The sophisticated buyer has bought into your brand, whereas the affluent buyer may only be acting in the moment.
 When the customer buys into your brand, they’re much more likely to have service performed at your dealership, refer a friend or a family member, leave a positive review, or purchase again – and that’s what separates the average dealers from those hitting manufacturer bonuses.